UFC 181: Hendricks vs Lawler II: Predictions & Analysis

 A few statistical edges stand out.
 Gordon throws significantly more leather — a 13.7 sig. strike per minute gap.
 Gordon is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Gordon has tighter striking defense, making opponents miss more often.

-**The Pick: Eddie Gordon over Josh Samman.** The model gives Gordon a slight nod at 56% — this could easily go either way.
-Notably, the betting market has Samman at 40% implied while our model sees 44% — a 4-point disagreement that could signal value.
+The Pick: Eddie Gordon over Josh Samman.
+The model gives Gordon a slight nod at 58% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Corey Anderson vs Justin Jones